Phone: (513) 651-4142

 MHAP Director: David Bagent, MSW, LISW-S

-Project Coordinator: Shelley Batch, MSW, LISW-S
+Program Director: Shelley Batch, MSW, LISW-S

-Family Access to Integrated Recovery (FAIR) is a program developed from a collaborative effort between the Hamilton County Mental Health and Recovery Services Board, the Children’s Services division of Hamilton County Job and Family Services (HCJFS), Central Clinic and the Alcoholism Council.
+Family Access to Integrated Recovery (FAIR) is a program developed from a collaborative effort between the Hamilton County Mental Health and Recovery Services Board, the Children’s Services division of Hamilton County Job and Family Services (HCJFS), Central Clinic and the Addiction Services Council.
 FAIR became operational on February 1, 2010.
 FAIR is responsible for the assessment, referral for services, and care management of the behavioral health needs of children and family members who are involved with Children’s Services.

 FAIR provides an entry to mental health and/or alcohol and drug services, and also monitors the service to ensure the child welfare goals of safety, permanence, and well-being are incorporated into treatment.

 - Collaboration with JFS Caseworkers in the identification of children and families in need of behavioral health and/or alcohol and drug services;

 - Collaboration with community providers in serving the needs of the Children’s Services involved client.